akaFigmo/figmo-nvim/README.md

 ## Usage
 Clone the repo to your Neovim configuration path or use it as a reference, whatever.

+If you clone the repo and want to use it straight up, rename it to `nvim` in your config folder.

 ## Plugins
 - zk: note taking assistant (uses telescope)
 - telescope: fuzzy finder